nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 ### Windows

 **IMPORTANT:** if you already have a `Python` installation on your Windows computer, the settings below will replace it with Anaconda as the default `Python`.
-If you have questions or concerns about this, please contact your course instructor.
+Please contact me if you have questions or concerns about this.

 Download the <a href="https://www.anaconda.com/download/#windows" target="_blank">Anaconda installer for Windows</a>.
 Be sure to download the `Python` 3.7 version!